 About this group

-Independent-minded and fond of clowning around, Frenchies are a fashionable choice of dog for celebrities and everyday pet owners alike.
+Frenchies are Independent-minded and fond of clowning around, making them a fashionable choice of dog for celebrities and everyday pet owners alike.
+Join this group to get a quote for our unique pet insurance.

 Why buy pet insurance for your French Bulldog?